genialtechie/spotify-api/README.md

 ## Spotify Stats Visualizer

 This is a MERN stack application that visualizes your Spotify listening history.
 It uses the Spotify API to get your listening history and then displays it in a nice way.
 You can also see your top artists and tracks.
 It has a simple login system that uses Spotify's OAuth2 API.
 In order to use this application, you need to have a Spotify account.
 You can sign up for one [here](https://www.spotify.com/us/signup/).
+You can also check out the live version [here](https://spotify-dash.netlify.app/).

 ### How to use